Ocramius/ocramius.github.com/source/_posts/2017-09-18-roave-better-reflection-v2.0.0.md

 <p>
-    The hard part is tracking the miriad of details of the PHP language, which is very complex and cluttered with scope, visibility and inheritance rules.
-We take care of that work for you.
+    The hard part is tracking the miriad of details of the PHP language, which is very complex and cluttered with scope, visibility and inheritance
+    rules: we take care of it for you.
 </p>

 <h3>Use cases</h3>